 - A standing rib roast, also known as prime rib, is a cut of beef from the primal rib, one of the nine primal cuts of beef.
 While the entire rib section comprises ribs six through 12, a standing rib roast may contain anywhere from two to seven

-PRIME in the term PRIME RIB means its one of the 9 PRIME Cuts of meat.
-(Chuck, Rib, Short Loin, Sirloin, Round, Brisket, Shank, Plate and Flank) Depending on the budget you have for this holiday or celebration treat there is a quality level to meat your needs.
-We find that by placing our orders before the holiday season starts, we are able to get better pricing and then pickup as we need.
+PRIME in the term PRIME RIB means it’s one of the 9 PRIME Cuts of meat.
+(Chuck, Rib, Short Loin, Sirloin, Round, Brisket, Shank, Plate, and Flank) Depending on the budget you have for this holiday or celebration treat there is a quality level to meet your needs.
+We find that by placing our orders before the holiday season starts, we are able to get better pricing and then pick up as we need.
 Check with your local butcher, grocery store, grocery club or meat counter and see if this is something they can offer.
-Prices do increase during high demand seasons and holidays.
+Prices do increase during high-demand seasons and holidays.
 Here are the TOP 5 Quality Grades and some info for you to read:

 - S. Prime – Highest in quality and Moderately Abundant Marbling, limited supply.

 - S. Choice – Certified Angus Beef – This grade represents the upper 2/3 of the Choice range.
 Higher quality and Moderate Marbling